Nataša Bekvalac: Career

 At 17 years of age, Bekvalac made her professional debut at the 1998 Beogradsko proleće festival with the song "Mojoj ljubavi".
 Her first album, titled Ne brini, was released in 2001 under City Records.
 The song "Laži me" was presented a year prior at the pop music festival Sunčane Skale in Herceg Novi.
 Ne brini was followed by Ništa lično (2002) and Stereo ljubav (2004), which included stand-out hits like "Mali signali", "Nikotin" and "Ponovo".

 In November 2010, Bekvalac released Ne valjam.
-Between 2011 and 2014, she released a series of singles, including "Pozitivna" (2012), "Kraljica novih ljubavi" (2013) and "Mogu da prođem" (2014).
+Between 2011 and 2014, she released a series of singles, including "Gospodine" (2011) with Emina Jahović, "Pozitivna" (2012), "Kraljica novih ljubavi" (2013) and "Mogu da prođem" (2014).
 Bekvalac performed alongside other artists like Ceca and Kiki Lesendrić at the 2014 New Year's Eve concert in front of the House of the National Assembly.
-Her fifth album Original was released in June 2016.
-It was preceded by singles "Original" and "Pseto" a year before.
-In 2016, Bekvalac also debuted as an actress, starring as Queen Draga Mašin in the musical Tajna Crne ruke.
+Her fifth album, Original, was released in June 2016.
+It was preceded by the singles "Original" and "Pseto" a year before.
+In 2016, Bekvalac also made her theater debut, starring as Queen Draga Mašin in the musical Tajna Crne ruke.
 In 2018, she was a judge on the fifth season of the children's music competition Pinkove Zvezdice.
+Later in November, Bekvalac collaborated with Coby on the single "Mala plava".
+It was followed by "Neprijatelj", featuring Magla Band in December.

-On the Valentine's Day 2020, she held her first solo concert at the Belgrade Arena, titled S.O.S. za ljubav (S.O.S. for Love).
+On the Valentine's Day 2020, she held her first solo concert in the Belgrade Arena, entitled S.O.S. za ljubav (S.O.S. for Love).
 In June 2020, Bekvalac performed a live stream concert via Serbian streaming service YouBox, which attracted close to 100,000 viewers.
 During the live show she was joined by her childhood musical influence, Bebi Dol.
+On 5 June 2021, Bekvalac performed a medley of Jelena Rozga's songs "Bižuterija", "Ginem" and "Dani su bez broja" at the 2021 MAC Awards show.
+She later sat down for an interview at the show together with the other artist where she discussed her music and private life.
+Bekvalac paired up with Rasta for the single "Iz daleka" in July 2021.
 In September 2022, she embarked on a six-date American solo tour, performing mainly for Serbian diaspora.
+Bekvalac joined the judging panel of the music competition IDJ Show for its second season in September 2023.

 Public image

 In public surveys, Bekvalac has been cited as one of the most successful public figures from Novi Sad.

-Recognized for publicly supporting LGBT rights in Serbia, she received the title of a Serbian gay icon in 2019.
+Recognized for publicly supporting LGBT rights in Serbia, she received the title of the Serbian gay icon in 2019.
 During 2021, she advocated for the legalization of same-sex partnerships in Serbia.
-Later that year, Bekvalac served as the "godmother" of the 2021 Belgrade Pride, where she stated that she is not an ally to the community, but a "part of it".
+Later that year, Bekvalac served as 2021 Belgrade Pride's "godmother", where she stated that she is not an ally to the community, but a "part of it".